-My interests lie in the meaning-making, educative and pro-social possibilities of drama and theatre and I work in an interdisciplinary space between the humanities and education.
+My research interests lie in the meaning-making, educative and pro-social possibilities of the arts, particularly drama and theatre, and I locate my work in an interdisciplinary space between the humanities and education.
 I seek to understand how societies, their citizens and their structures engage with drama and theatre, and I strive for a better awareness of why the arts are typically regarded as secondary to more mainstream and 'important' discourses.
 I am currently leading an Irish Research Council (IRC) research project looking at creativity and wellbeing, as well as developing a project examining ecologies of theatre practice and participation.
 I am also interested in arts practice research and one of the founders of IMBAS - an Irish forum for Arts Practice Researchers and Artists.

 I am interested in undertaking collaborative work and recruiting postgraduate research students particularly in the areas of applied and social theatre; theatre and social justice, theatre practice as research, drama/theatre education and creativity.

 Recent publications (books)

-- Finneran, M., & Freebody, K. (2021, forthcoming) Critical Themes in Drama: Social, Cultural and Political Analysis in Drama.
+- Freebody, K. & Finneran, M. (2021) Critical Themes in Drama: Social, Cultural and Political Analysis in Drama.
 Abingdon, Oxon.: Routledge.

 - Finneran, M., & Anderson, M. (eds.).
 (2019) Education and Theatres: Beyond the Four Walls.
 Dordrecht: Springer.